A global race to stop and prevent abuse online

 © R Boed 2014

 Earlier this month, the Australian Parliament passed the Online Safety Act.
-WeProtect Global Alliance Board Member and Australia’s eSafety Commissioner Julie Inman Grant explains the additional powers given to her office in this new legislation and how they have worked with industry to develop safety by design principles and tools.
+WeProtect Global Alliance Board Member and Australia’s eSafety Commissioner Julie Inman Grant explains the additional powers given to her office in this new legislation and how they have worked with industry to develop Safety by Design principles and tools.

 At the world’s first online safety regulator, it can often feel as though we are in a constant race.
 A race to keep on top of rapid changes in technology.
 A race to educate people about the potential harms of the online world.
 And a race to keep predators away from our children.